Atlas-Authority/MarkdownMacro/README.md

 Confluence Markdown Macro
 ========================

-This macro uses the PegDown library to convert from Markdown to HTML within Confluence.
+This macro uses the Flexmark library to convert from Markdown to HTML within Confluence.

 It can be accessed via: